Trump, still not conceding defeat, trumpets vaccine progress

-Gliding over significant challenges still to come, President Donald Trump on Friday offered a rosy update on the race for a vaccine for the resurgent coronavirus as he delivered his first public remarks since his defeat by President-elect Joe Biden.
+WASHINGTON — Gliding over significant challenges still to come, President Donald Trump offered a rosy update on the race for a vaccine for the resurgent coronavirus as he delivered his first public remarks since his defeat by President-elect Joe Biden.
 He still did not concede the election.

 As states impose new restrictions in the face of rising caseloads, Trump asked all Americans to remain “vigilant.”
 But he ruled out a nationwide “lockdown” and appeared to acknowledge that the decision won’t be his much longer.